openSUSE/news-o-o/_posts/2011-12-10-opensuse-weekly-news-205-is-out.markdown

 Most, but not all, open-source apps are being welcomed by Microsoft into the Windows 8 [Windows Store](http://www.theregister.co.uk/2011/12/07/microsoft_developers_windows8_store/).

-The Storeâ€™s App Developer Agreement (here) allows developers to build their apps for download and installation on Windows 8 machines using any open-source licence as long as it has been [approved by the Open-Source Initiative](http://www.opensource.org/licenses/alphabetical) (OSI). (...)
+The Store’s App Developer Agreement (here) allows developers to build their apps for download and installation on Windows 8 machines using any open-source licence as long as it has been [approved by the Open-Source Initiative](http://www.opensource.org/licenses/alphabetical) (OSI). (...)

-â€
+”

 ### Reviews and Essays

-â€œ
+“

         [ZDNet/Steven J. Vaughan-Nichols: Finding a Linux Job](http://www.zdnet.com/blog/open-source/finding-a-linux-job/9966)